ailich/MultiscaleDTM/README.md

     decomposed into their corresponding x, y, and z components (i.e. the x, y, and z coordinates of the head of the vector relative to its origin) and used in the following equation (note: n is the number of cells in the window).
-VRM ranges from zero to one, where zero represents a smooth surface and one represents a “completely rugose” surface.
+VRM ranges from zero to one, representing completely smooth to rugose surfaces, respectively. .

 <img src="images/VRM_annotated.png" width="70%">